-The maximum grant award CDFA will fund is up to 50% of the total project cost with a maximum grant award of \$2 million per project. - When are DDRDP grant applications due?
-DDRDP grant applications must be submitted through the application submission portal for DDRDP at https://webportalapp.com/sp/2020_cdfa_ddrdp by 5 p.m.
-PT on March 27, 2020. - 4.
-In order for a DDRDP grant application to be considered complete, what forms and attachments are required?
-Grant applications must contain the following: Project Narrative, Work Plan, Budget Worksheet, CARB DDRDP Benefits Calculator Tool, Project Readiness, Environmental Performance, and Community Impacts, Financial Soundness documentation, and all other supporting documentation (i.e., permits, letters of support, resumes, etc.).
-All required grant application templates listed above are provided on the program's website, www.cdfa.ca.gov/go/dd. - If a digester developer and dairy operation created a partnership for a specific digester project, is that partnership organization eligible for the DDRDP?
-Yes, partnership organizations formed specifically for a digester project are eligible for the DDRDP. - 7.
-Is an organization (i.e. Limited Liability Company (LLC)) registered outside California eligible for this program?
-Yes, LLC organizations registered outside of California are eligible as long as the project site is located on a commercial California dairy operation. - 8.
-Will CDFA provide answers to specific questions, or assist applicants with their grant applications?
+- What is the maximum grant award that will be funded under the DDRDP?
+The maximum grant award CDFA will fund is up to 50% of the total project cost with a maximum grant award of \$1.6 million per project. - 2.
+When are DDRDP grant applications due?

-To maintain the integrity of the competitive grant process, CDFA is unable to advise and/or provide applicants with feedback on specific grant applications.
+DDRDP grant applications must be submitted through the application submission portal by 5 P.M.
+PT on AM on Monday, August 28, 2023. - 3.
+For a DDRDP grant application to be considered complete, what forms and attachments are required?
+Grant applications must contain the following: Project Narrative, Work Plan, Budget Worksheet, the latest CARB DDRDP Benefits Calculator Tool, Project Readiness, Environmental Performance, and Community Impacts, Financial documentation, and all other supporting documentation (i.e., permits, letters of support, and resumes, etc).
+All required grant application templates listed above are provided on the program's website, www.cdfa.ca.gov/ddrdp. - 4.
+If a digester developer and dairy operation created a partnership for a specific digester project, is that partnership organization eligible for the DDRDP?
+Yes, partnership organizations formed specifically for a digester project are eligible for the DDRDP. - 5.
+Is an organization (i.e., Limited Liability Company (LLC)) registered outside California eligible for this program?
+No, LLC organizations registered outside of California are not eligible for this program.
+Individuals and/or entities receiving grant award funds must be located in California with a physical California business address. - 6.
+Will CDFA provide answers to specific questions, or assist applicants with their grant applications? - To maintain the integrity of the competitive grant process, CDFA is unable to advise and/or provide applicants with feedback on specific grant applications.